mauro-belgiovine/DL-channel-estimation-MaMIMO/README.md

 ## Contacts
 Please reach out to belgiovine.m@northeastern.edu for any question.
+Disclaimer: this code was part of a larger code base that involved multiple experiments.
+In the future it will be polished to trim the unnecessary parts of code.